usdot-jpo-ode/jpo-ode/docs/UserGuide.md

 2. Events log file: for tracking and monitoring major data events such as the flow of data files through the system

-The configuration of the loggers is done via *logback.xm*l file.
-The default logback.xml is located in the *src/main/resources* directory of the source code as well as in the *BOOT-INF\\classes\\* directory of the executable jar file.
-To modify the default values, you can modify the source *src/main/resources/logback.xml* file before building the software or place a different *logback.xml* file with the modified values in the working directory of the application.
+The configuration of the loggers is done via _logback.xml_ file.
+The default logback.xml is located in the _src/main/resources_ directory of the source code as well as in the _BOOT-INF\\classes\\_ directory of the executable jar file.
+To modify the default values, you can modify the source _src/main/resources/logback.xml_ file before building the software or place a different _logback.xml_ file with the modified values in the working directory of the application.

 <a name="ode-features">